12 Things That May Be Impacting Your Thyroid, According To A Functional Medicine Expert

-Low-grade reactivations of viruses such as Epstein-Barr virus (EBV) have been linked to autoimmune thyroid problems such as Hashimoto's.
+A study in the Central European Journal of Immunology, low-grade reactivations of viruses such as Epstein-Barr virus (EBV) have been linked to autoimmune thyroid problems, like Hashimoto's.

 5. Too much iodine

-I see patients all the time who are taking iodine to treat their thyroid naturally but are actually triggering an autoimmune thyroid storm.
-While iodine is needed for thyroid hormone production, several studies have found that increased iodine intake is associated with flareups of Hashimoto's disease.
+While iodine is needed for thyroid hormone production, several studies have found that increased iodine intake is associated with flare-ups of Hashimoto's disease.
 This goes to show that even with natural remedies, what works for one person may not be right for the next.

-What to do: You still need iodine to make healthy thyroid hormones.
-I suggest getting it from food medicines.
-Sea vegetables like dulse, nori, kombu, and arame are all rich in iodine.
+What to do: Continue getting iodine in your diet, but pay attention to how much you're consuming (the recommended daily allowance for adults is 150 mcg).
+Sea vegetables, like dulse, nori, kombu, and arame are all rich in iodine.
 Getting your iodine levels tested is a good idea to know where your starting point is.

 6. Low iron

-Iron is needed for the production of thyroid peroxidase, the enzyme used to make your thyroid hormones.
+According to research, iron is necessary for the production of thyroid peroxidase, which is the enzyme used to make your thyroid hormones.

 7. Low copper

-What to do: The best way to get bioavailable copper is grass-fed liver and oysters.
-Sesame seeds are a good plant source as well!
+What to do: The best way to get bioavailable copper is by eating grass-fed liver and oysters.
+Sesame seeds, mushrooms, potatoes, and even baking chocolate, are other good sources.

 8. Hormone imbalances

 Your hormones are all connected, and the ripple effect of one hormone problem can negatively affect your thyroid.
-Low estrogen, insulin resistance, and low testosterone were all found to inhibit thyroid function.
+For example, low estrogen, insulin resistance, and low testosterone have all been found to inhibit proper thyroid function.

 9. Artificial sweeteners